Green Energy of Serbia

 Fintel Energija a.d. has acted as one of the leading companies in wind energy in the Balkans for almost a decade and it is nowadays the leading Independent Power Producer in the Serbian energy market.
 Fintel Energija a.d. was the first ever company to install and operate wind farms in Serbia back in 2016.

-Majority shareholder of Fintel Energija a.d. is Fintel Energia Group S.p.A, a leading Italian renewable energy player, listed since 2010 on the Milan Stock Exchange.Read more
+Majority shareholder of Fintel Energija a.d. is Fintel Energia Group S.p.A, a leading Italian renewable energy player.Read more

 For more detailed information on the requirements for buying shares please download the Prospectus of Initial Public Offering.

 ACTIVE WIND FARMS AND PLANNED PROJECTS: